-Issue Day is a one-day social justice and advocacy conference that is designed to educate and empower students to take action on a variety of social justice issues.
-Throughout the day, participants will attend breakout presentations of their choosing.
-There is a wide range of topics to choose from.
-This is the only conference of it's kind in the state of Michigan.
+Issue Day is a one-day social justice and leadership conference that is designed to educate and empower students to take action on a variety of social justice issues.
+Students listen to an engaging keynote presentation and then attend two breakout sessions of their choosing.
+There are many topics to choose from.
+Last year's conference featured speakers on men's health screening, rural poverty, civic engagement, and housing instability.
+This is the only conference of its kind in the state of Michigan.
 Registration is FREE for all CMU students, faculty and staff and is a great professional development opportunity and resume builder!

 Each year, the Volunteer Center sends hundreds of handmade Valentine's Day cards to Veterans Hospitals throughout Michigan to show our support to those who served our country.
-During the week of Valentine's Day, Volunteer Center staff members, along with President Ross, make a trip to the Aleda E. Lutz VA Medical Center in Saginaw to hand deliver some of these cards to the residents!
+During the week of Valentine's Day, Volunteer Center staff members, along with the university President, make a trip to the Aleda E. Lutz VA Medical Center in Saginaw to hand-deliver some of these cards to the residents!

-CMU students and alumni take a day to give back to the community they live in during Be My Neighbor Day in April, traditionally at the end of National Volunteer Week.
+CMU students and alumni take a day to give back to the community during Be My Neighbor Day in April, traditionally held at the end of National Volunteer Week.
 Individuals and groups on campus, as well as alumni, have been coming together to give back since the formation of the Volunteer Center in 1992.

 Students have volunteered with Habitat for Humanity Restore, Laurels Assisted Living Community, the Isabella County Parks and Rec, Hope Well Ranch, Goodwill and many other community organizations.